 Simple prompts are the standard benchmarking currency i.e. easy to reproduce, easy to score.
 I wanted to try something different: what if the benchmark was a proper spec?

 A while back I wrote about building a retrospective board in under an hour using spec-driven development.
-This time I took the same OpenSpec and ran it 22 times across different models, agents, and configurations to see what varied their implementation and why.
+This time I took the same OpenSpec and ran it 90 times across different models, agents, and configurations, with identical configurations repeated several times, to see what varied their implementation and why.
 The spec covered creating a collaborative retrospective board with a React frontend, Node.js backend, WebSockets, SQLite, Docker, drag-and-drop, nested comments, and CSV export.

 However, I deliberately left out any visual design guidelines and verification instructions.
 I wanted to see what choices different models and agents would make on their own.
 Some results were expected.
 Others were not.